carpentries-incubator/jekyll-pages-novice/_extras/guide.md

 ## Reusing Blocks of Content

 - Learners sometimes get confused about when to use "includes" vs "include".
-Good to stress that the folder is `_includes` and when you want to use something for that folder you `include` it.
+Good to stress that the folder is `_includes` and when you want to use something from that folder you `include` it.

 {% include links.md %}